OpenNeuroDerivatives/ds003789-mriqc/README.md

 # ds003789 - MRIQC derivatives

-This dataset is a BIDS Derivatives dataset resulting from running MRIQC vVERSION on [ds003789](https://openneuro.org/datasets/ds003789).
+This dataset is a BIDS Derivatives dataset resulting from running MRIQC v23.1.0 on [ds003789](https://openneuro.org/datasets/ds003789).

 ## Methods